The Royal Arctic Institute

-The Royal Arctic Institute is an instrumental rock band from New York City.
+The Royal Arctic Institute is an instrumental rock band from New York City, United States.

 History

 The Royal Arctic Institute is a cinematic instrumental post-jazz quintet from New York City.
 The band is composed of drummer Lyle Hysen (Das Damen, Arthur Lee), guitarists John Leon (Roky Erickson, Summer Wardrobe, Abra Moore) and Lynn Wright (And The Wiremen, Bee And Flower, Shilpa Ray), bassist David Motamed (Das Damen, Two Dollar Guitar, Arthur Lee, Townes Van Zandt), and keyboardist Carl Baggaley (Headbrain, Gramercy Arms).
 The band name is a reference to the fantasy trilogy His Dark Materials by Philip Pullman.
-All five members of the Royal Arctic Institute have spent decades playing in various ensembles, working as studio musicians, backing musicians, and touring musicians; Dave and Lyle have played together since they were both 13 years old.
+All five members of the Royal Arctic Institute have spent decades playing in various ensembles, working as studio musicians, backing musicians, and touring musicians; Motamed and Hysen have played together since they were both 13 years old.

 After a year of writing and playing shows, the Royal Arctic Institute recorded their debut album The French Method as a three piece with original bassist Gerard Smith.
 The recording was released on cassette tape and digital download, on May 5, 2017.
 The album was recorded in two weeks, and engineered and produced by Tom Beaujour at Nuthouse Recording in Hoboken, New Jersey.
 The song "Greely's Ghost" is described as "post-rock haze with jazz leanings" by Glide, and the music video mixes images of Leon's family and archival footage from Mobile and Gulf Shores, Alabama.
 The single "Russian Twists" was released on cassette tape, on July 7, 2018.
 A review of the song in Tiny Mix Tapes illustrates the "windows are down, wind's in our hair, and "Russian Twists" is our soundtrack, a jaunty instrumental post rock number propelling us forward as we're entranced by the highway strip, crossing state line after state line, destination unknown."
 Music journalist Jim Testa in The Jersey Journal says the track "exemplifies the group's approach to interactive compositions that shift and evolve through a suite of different melodies and rhythms.
 The Royal Arctic Institute performed at the North Jersey Indie Rock Festival on October 6, 2018.